Menu Close

 Ansoff Matrix in Apple Inc.

-This article explores the application of Ansoff Matrix in Apple Inc. It examines how market penetration, market development, product development, and diversification strategies have been implemented by Apple Inc. over the years.
+This article explores the application of Ansoff Matrix in Apple Inc. in detail.
+It examines how market penetration, market development, product development, and diversification strategies have been implemented by Apple Inc. over the years.
 Apple Inc. is an American multinational technology giant headquartered in California, the USA.

 Market penetration strategies of Apple Inc.

-Market penetration refers to selling existing products/services into existing markets (BPP Learning Media, 2010).
-It is a less risky strategy and the primary aim of pursing this is to increase the market share.
-Like many other organisations around the world, Apple uses market penetration strategy intensively.
 For instance, the sale of more and more iPhones in the existing markets demonstrates the application of this strategy by Apple.
 The company implements this strategy by making iPhones available for purchase in multiple platforms e.g. Apples stores, Apple.com, and telecommunications companies such as 3, O2, Vodafone, EE, and BT.
-It also uses promotions through media outlets, its own website, and others to penetrate further into the markets.

 Market development strategies of Apple Inc.